 As the largest festival in the event’s history, there were more special features than in any other year.
 International villages from Japan and Indonesia, and the largest display of scrimshaw art ever shown in the southern hemisphere, helped to make the event the best one to date.

 The festival celebrates the unique maritime heritage of Tasmania and the world-wide community of those who value the craftsmanship and beauty of lovely craft.
 The AWBF has a dedicated corps of highly experienced sailors, boat builders, maritime historians and enthusiasts, many of whom have been with the festival since its inception.
-In fact, the three friends who started the event in 1994 - Cathy Hawkins, Ian Johnson and Andy Gamlin - are still actively involved in designing and producing this internationally recognised celebration of the mystique of the wooden boat.
-Festival Director Paul Cullen took the reins to produce the largest event to date.
+In fact, the three friends who started the event in 1994 – Cathy Hawkins, Ian Johnson and Andy Gamlin – are still actively involved in designing and producing this internationally recognised celebration of the mystique of the wooden boat.
+Festival Director (and general manager) Paul Cullen took the reins to produce the largest event to date; Chairman Steve Knight logged his fourth festival as Chairman.

-The most recent festival, in 2015 attracted 220,000 people to Hobart's waterfront over the four days in sunny conditions with the temperatures reaching above 30c on most days of the festival.
+In 2015 the event attracted 220,000 people to Hobart’s waterfront over four days in sunny conditions with the temperatures reaching above 30c on most days of the festival.

 The 2015 festival saw the renewal of the International Wooden Boat Symposium, which welcomed some of the world’s foremost experts on wooden boat design, restoration and sailing.
 2015 also saw the Big Log Project come to life, with a live bullock team delivering a giant log to the Shipwright’s Village as patrons witnessed it being turned into beautiful shipbuilding timber.
 The Tasmanian Trading Voyage also took advantage of the bullocks being in town, as they delivered a typical mixed cargo of apples, whisky and wool to the Hobart Wharf.
 In a scene reminiscent of the 1830’s, the 50ft Huon Pine ketch Stormalong loaded the cargo for conveyance to Port Arthur.

 At the Qantas Australian Tourism Awards 2015, the MyState Australian Wooden Boat Festival was named as one of the top three events in Australia, along with the National Flower Festival and the Melbourne Cup.
-The festival also won Gold in the Tasmanian Tourism Awards; when it was named Best Major Festival or Event and went on to win the Hobart City Council's Community Event of the Year Award for its 2015 achievement.
+Chairman Steve Knight accepted the award in Melbourne.
+The festival also won Gold in the Tasmanian Tourism Awards; when it was named Best Major Festival or Event and went on to win the Hobart City Council’s Community Event of the Year Award for its 2015 achievement.
+General manager Paul Cullen acknowledged the 430 festival volunteers role in the achievement.